chasoft/docs.chasoft.net/docs/ari/advanced-guides/useTranslate.md

 //if current language is vi: `Gói trọn đời là 199 đô la.`
 ```

-please note that you can have multi-placeholders and multi values to fill in.
+It is worth mentioning that you can have multi-placeholders and multi values to fill in.
 But they will fill in by its order.

 ```ts
 t("Hello %s, how are you %s?", ["Brian", "yesterday"])